 I watched terrified Britons flee Lebanon in 2006 – I fear it will happen again

-Sir Keir Starmer has urged Britons in the region to leave ‘immediately’ as Israel intensifies its bombing campaign against Hezbollah.
-Caroline Gammell witnessed the evacuations 18 years ago in Beirut – she says the government should take heed of a blueprint that worked
+Israel has begun a ground invasion in Lebanon, including ‘intense’ fighting along the border, as part of a major assault on Hezbollah.
+Caroline Gammell witnessed the evacuations of British citizens 18 years ago in Beirut – she says the government should take heed of a blueprint that worked

 Huddled on the dock, stooped from injury and fear, the wounded and the vulnerable waited patiently to be rescued.